Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture 1.md

 European colonial hegemony
 ii) If we “begin the story early enough” as Janet Abu-Lughod puts it, it makes all the
 difference

-II) Explanations for “The Rise of the West”
+## Explanations for “The Rise of the West”
 a) David Buck’s “Was it Pluck or Luck that Made the West Grow Rich?”
 i) “Pluck” as in the instinct, knack, or propensity inherent in European culture that
 propelled the West to economic prominence by the 18th century